Sega development studios: 1991–1999

 Putting to use what Naka learned by porting Ghouls 'n Ghosts to the Genesis, he went on to develop Sonic the Hedgehog, along with artist Naoto Ohshima and designer Hirokazu Yasuhara.
 Sonic had a much bigger development period than other Sega games at the time, with Mark Cerny recalling it having ten months development time, and three core developers instead of two.
 Naka himself worked on it for one year and a half, and did not work on any other games in the meantime, in contrast to the frequent releases he had before.
-Sega of America marketing strategies made Sonic the Hedgehog a success for Sega, causing them to have 61% market share in North America with their Genesis consoles.
+Marketing strategies by the subsidiary Sega of America which was headed by Tom Kalinske, made Sonic the Hedgehog a success for Sega, causing them to have 61% market share in North America with their Genesis consoles.
 Naka quit Sega due to him feeling that he did not get enough appreciation for his work on Sonic, but then was invited by Mark Cerny to join his development group, the Sega Technical Institute, and he along with ten other developers went to Sega of America and developed the sequels Sonic 2, Sonic 3 and Sonic & Knuckles.
 In addition to STI, Sega Interactive, Sega Midwest Studio and Sega Multimedia Studio were other studios that Sega of America established at this time, though their game development never progressed to the same capacity as Japan.

 As part of a concerted effort by Hayao Nakayama to supply the Mega Drive with more quality software funded by Sega, Japanese game development also expanded externally with second party studios such as SIMS, which was previously Sanritsu, Treasure, which consisted of ex-Konami developers and debuted with the highly praised Gunstar Heroes, and Sonic Software Planning!, which often worked with Climax Entertainment.
 Other worldwide successes developed by the inhouse Japanese development group were Streets of Rage II and Phantasy Star IV which were appreciated in all parts of the world.

 The new headquarters was completed in 1994.

 The Mega CD was developed to get ahead in Japan, as the PC Engine was more popular and also had a CD drive.
 According to hardware developer Masami Ishikawa, Sega was able to increase performance and storage capacity, and thus became able to release better RPGs on it.
 The most famous title for the Mega CD was Sonic CD, developed in Japan without the involvement of Yuji Naka, although ideas were exchanged.
 CD was mainly developed by Naoto Ohshima, alongside staff gathered from all over Sega, many of them young.
 RPGs remained the most popular on consoles in Japan, and Game Arts' works were an important asset for Sega; however, those games as well as Sega's own Shining and Phantasy Star series were unable to truly compete with Dragon Quest, Final Fantasy and Ys I&II.
 This later led to their use of Virtua Fighter to create an RPG, since it was Sega's most popular IP in Japan, with the project eventually becoming Shenmue.